hilary/octoburn/source/_posts/2012-08-30-deploying-octopress-on-github.markdown

 title       : "repository naming for Octopress on Github" date        : 2012-08-30 10:40
 comments    : true
-description : Detailed walkthrough of repository naming when deploying Octopress on Github keywords    : octopress, github, walkthrough, naming sharing     : true tags        : Octopress, Github, walkthrough
+sharing     : true
+tags        : Octopress, github, walkthrough
 ---

 While the [Octopress instructions][1] for deploying an